 In September of 1995 a two day Preschool was opened with Mrs. Barbara Wichelt as its first teacher/director and six students.
 By 1997 it had grown to 12 students and Mrs. Sally Haugen was the teacher/director with two and three day options.
 The current teacher/director is Mrs. Kathy Yaudas.

 In April of 1998, Pastor Krueger accepted a call to serve as Pastor at Zion Lutheran Church, Hiawatha, Iowa.
 Pastor Fred Schuester was appointed Vacancy Pastor for Immanuel.
 On June 20, 1999, Seminary Graduate James R. Shaw was ordained and installed as Pastor at Immanuel.
-2005 Pastor Shaw accepted a call and Vacancy Pastor's Dumer and Anderson split the duties until Pastor Chris Lockie accepted a call in January 2010 and is our current Pastor.
+2005 Pastor Shaw accepted a call and Vacancy Pastor's Dumer and Anderson split the duties until Pastor Chris Lockie accepted a call in January 2010.

-January of 2010 Pastor Chris Lockie became the newest Pastor of Immanuel.
+In January of 2010, Pastor Chris Lockie became the pastor of Immanuel.
 Pastor Chris shared his time with Immanuel as well as the Lutheran Home in Davenport until he was brought on as full time pastor in 2013.
 Pastor Chris received a call from Prince of Peace in Racine, Wisconsin which he accepted leaving us in November 2015.

 Pastor Ferch was born in 1972 in Waterloo, Iowa.
 He lived in Elk Run Heights until moving to Readlyn, Iowa.
 He enlisted in the United States Air Force immediately following high school graduation in 1991.
 He served in the military for over 8 years in various southern states before being honorably discharged.
 His last duty station was at Luke Air Force Base, Glendale, Arizona.
 He then served America’s Veterans at the Carl T. Hayden Veterans Administrative Hospital in Phoenix, Arizona for an additional 13+ years.
 He married his wife, Carole, in November, 1999.
 They have two daughters Madison and Lillian.